 How to Check If a String Is a Valid URL in Python

-In this article you'll learn how to determine if a string is a valid web address or not in Python.
+In this article you'll learn how to determine if a string is a valid web address or not.

-The good new is, you don't need to write one yourself.
-Just use a third-party URL validator such as the
+The good new is, you don't need to write your own URL validator.
+We'll see how we can leverage a third-party URL validator to do the job for us.

 validators package is a tool that comes with a wide range of validation utilities.
 You can validate all sorts of inputs such as emails, IP addresses, bitcoin addresses and, of course, URLs.